 << Click to Display Table of Contents >>

-The save options are used to save documents in PDF-XChange Editor:
+The save options are used to save documents in PDF-XChange Editor.
+They are enabled when the active document has been modified:

 •Click Save to save the active document.
 Any changes made since the document was opened will be saved and the original version of the document will be overwritten.

-•Click Save As to save the edited document with a new name and retain the original version of the document.
+•Click Save As to save the edited document with a new name and/or format, and retain the original version of the document.
+The Save File As dialog box will open, as detailed in (figure 2) below.
+Select the desired format and then click Save to save the document.

-•Click Save as Optimized to optimize files before they are saved, as detailed below.
+•Click Save as Optimized to optimize files before they are saved.
+When this option is selected the Optimize PDF dialog box will open, as detailed in (figure 3) below.

 Figure 2.
-Save File As Dialog Box, Save Format Options
+Save File As Dialog Box, Save As Type Options

 •Select PDF Documents to save the document as a (*.pdf) file.